 New Castle, NH is one of my favorite day trip destinations in New England.
 Tucked away on New Hampshire’s seacoast, this quiet coastal community lies a little off the beaten path from nearby Portsmouth.
-But historic sites, lighthouses, beaches, outdoor activities, and a healthy dose of New England charm make this sleepy seaside enclave the quintessential summer getaway.
+But historic sites, lighthouses, beaches, outdoor activities, and a healthy dose of New England charm make this sleepy seaside enclave a quintessential summer getaway in and of itself.

 Things to Do in New Castle

 While browsing a tourist trinket shop, I once overheard, “Does Portsmouth even have a lighthouse?”
 Although visitors may overlook Portsmouth Harbor Lighthouse in favor of her sister to the north in Portland, she deserves credit of her own.
 The only lighthouse on the mainland of New Hampshire, Portsmouth Harbor Light was built in 1877 on the grounds of Fort Constitution.
 You can visit during one of the open houses held by the Friends of Portsmouth Harbor Lighthouses, or get a great view of it from Great Island Common in New Castle.

 Fort Constitution in New Castle has guarded the entrance to Portsmouth Harbor since 1632.
 Originally a British stronghold named Fort William and Mary, it was the site of one of the first acts of the American Revolution.
 In December 1774, the “Sons of Liberty” overtook the British at the fort after being warned by Paul Revere.
 The colonists seized light cannon and gunpowder, which was later used at the 1775 Battle of Bunker Hill.